d8zerg/qodeloc/README.md

 # QodeLoc AI Assistant

-QodeLoc is an air-gapped AI code assistant for C++ codebases.
+QodeLoc is an air-gapped AI code assistant for codebases.
 It stays inside your network perimeter and gives developers semantic search, dependency navigation, local-file-aware explanations, and MCP-based IDE integration.

 The full stack now runs in Docker: